 This example explores the variable stress field in the European Alpine mountains and surrounding regions.
-Therefore the mean $S{Hmax}$ orientation and its variance are computed and displayed on a 0.5° grid (Fig. 11).
-The results are plotted colour coded (variance) and with lines (mean $S{Hmax}$ ).
+Therefore the mean $S{Hmax}$ orientation and its standard deviation are computed and displayed on a 0.5° grid (Fig. 11).
+The results are plotted colour coded (standard deviation) and with lines (mean $S{Hmax}$ ).
 While the northern foreland basin is tectonically more or less quiet, Italy is tectonically highly active and diverse.
-This can be seen by the quite low variance values for the mean orientation of $S{Hmax}$ north of the Alpine mountain range which shows a homogeneous stress pattern.
-South of the Alps the variance is significantly higher which is also expressed in a higher variability of the mean $S{Hmax}$ orientations.
+This can be seen by the quite low standard deviation values for the mean orientation of $S{Hmax}$ north of the Alpine mountain range which shows a homogeneous stress pattern.
+South of the Alps the standard deviation is significantly higher which is also expressed in a higher variability of the mean $S{Hmax}$ orientations.

-Fig. 11: Visualization of mean SHmax orientation and variance.
+Fig. 11: Visualization of mean SHmax orientation and standard deviation.

 The mean $S{Hmax}$ orientation is displayed as lines.
-The variance of mean $S{Hmax}$ orientation is displayed in degree as colour coded 0.5° with topography (Amante and Eakins, 2009) and bathymetry from the GEBCO\2014 grid, www.gebco.net.
+The standard deviation of mean $S{Hmax}$ orientation is displayed in degree as colour coded 0.5° with topography (Amante and Eakins, 2009) and bathymetry from the GEBCO\2014 grid, www.gebco.net.